Notes on the Geography of Peninsular India: Diu

 For one thing, the ships built here are now held together with steel bolts.

 For another, the shipwrights here use electrical tools.
 Not in Zanzibar.

-Here's one of the town's two landward gates.
+Here's one of the town's two land-side gates.
 The inscription up top dates it to 1584.
 Ralph Fitch came by about this time and left a description: "At present there are not above 200 Portugueze both in the Castle [the fort]and City.
 The rest of its Inhabitants are Banyans of all Sorts.
 There may be about 40000, but few of them of Fortune or Figure, because the Insolence of the Portugeze makes it unsafe for money'd Strangers to dwell among them...
-[If Diu] were in the Hands of some industrious European Nation, it would be the best Mart Town on the Coast of India" (Quoted by Shokoohy, 2007).
+[If Diu] were in the Hands of some industrious European Nation, it would be the best Mart Town on the Coast of India" (quoted by Shokoohy, 2007).

-The inscription states that the adjoining Tower of St. Peter's was built by order of Manuel de Miranda, captain of the fort and the town, to enhance the defence of the gate and wall.
+The inscription states that the adjoining Tower of St. Peter's was built by order of Manuel de Miranda, captain of the fort and the town, to enhance the defense of the gate and wall.

-The first Portuguese church, St. Thomas's, built in 1536, destroyed by a Gujarati assault but rebuilt in 1598.
+The first Portuguese church, St. Thomas's, built in 1536, was destroyed by a Gujarati assault but rebuilt in 1598.
 The church was deconsecrated in 1834 and converted into the city's museum in 1913.
 The central, cylindrical vault is unusual and hints at the lack of timber.